 Progress reports are no longer mailed home, they will be sent home with the student.
 Parents will be notified by a school messenger.
-Report cards are distributed at the end of each semester by giving them to the students to take home.
+Report cards are available online using the parent portal in the TeacherEase system.
+The office will print report cards upon request.